Image to Base64 Converter

 What image formats can I convert to Base64?

-Our converter supports common image formats including JPEG, PNG, GIF, SVG, and WebP.
-The resulting Base64 string will include the appropriate MIME type in the data URL prefix (e.g., 'data:image/png;base64,').
+Our converter supports all common image formats including JPEG, PNG, GIF, SVG, WebP, BMP, and ICO.
+The resulting Base64 string will include the appropriate MIME type in the data URL prefix (e.g., 'data:image/png;base64,') when that option is selected.

 Is there a size limit for the images I can convert?

-While there's no strict limit, we recommend keeping images under 1MB for practical use.
-Very large images will result in extremely long Base64 strings that may cause performance issues in browsers or applications.
-Additionally, large Base64 strings can increase page load times and memory usage.
+Our tool has a 5MB limit for image uploads.
+However, for practical use, we recommend keeping images under 10KB for Base64 encoding.
+Larger images will result in extremely long Base64 strings that may cause performance issues in browsers or applications.
+Additionally, the 33% size increase from Base64 encoding makes it impractical for large images.